The 20 Best Royalty Free Music Sites in 2024

 Pond5 markets itself as the “world’s largest collection of royalty free stock video and creative assets”.
 Needless to say, the sheer breadth of the media that they offer is impressive.
 How does a library of 500,000 tracks to choose from sound?

 Their thematic grouping of songs is spot-on, covering everything from adventure to orchestral, meditation and even war!
 All of which makes it easy to pick out the ideal sound for your medium.
 Pond5 also offers sound effects, after effects and royalty free stock video.
-You can either buy individual tracks, starting at £5 each, or buy pre-purchased credit bundles or go all in with monthly (£165) or annual (£815) memberships.
-This is certainly one of the pricier options out there.
+You can either buy individual tracks, starting at £5 each, or buy pre-purchased credit bundles or go all in with a monthly membership, starting at £25 per month.

 7. Storyblocks